ContraSim -- Analyzing Neural Representations Based on Contrastive Learning

 In this section we introduce \method{}, a similarity index for measuring the similarity of neural network representations.
 Our method uses a trainable encoder, which first maps representations to a new space and then measures the similarity of the projected representations.
 Formally, let $e_\theta$ denote an encoder with trainable parameters $\theta$, and assume two representations $\bm{a}_1$ and $\bm{a}_2$.
 In order to obtain a similarity score between $0$ and $1$, we first apply L2 normalization to the encoder outputs: $\bm{z}_1 = e_\theta(\bm{a}_1) / \| e_\theta(\bm{a}_1) \|$ (and similarly for $\bm{a}_2$).
 Then their similarity is calculated as:

 where $s$ is a simple closed-form similarity measure for two vectors.
 Throughout this work we use dot product for $s$.

-For efficiency reasons, we calculate the similarity between batches of the normalized encoder representations, dividing by the batch size $n$: \paragraph{Training.} None of the similarity measures that are common in the literature on analyzing neural network representations uses negative examples to estimate the similarity of a given pair (Section~\ref{sec:related-work}).
+For efficiency reasons, we calculate the similarity between batches of the normalized encoder representations, dividing by the batch size $n$:

+If the representations $a_1$ and $a_2$ have the same dimensionality, \method{} can be trained with a single encoder shared for both representations.
+In the case that $a_1$ and $a_2$ have different dimensions, two different encoders are trained, $e_{\theta1}$ and $e_{\theta2}$, one for each representation set.
+By that, \method{} can calculate the similarity of representations with different dimensionality, as each encoder has a different input dimension, but both encoders share the same output dimension.
+Experiments with representations with different dimensionality are in Section \ref{different_dim}.

+\paragraph{Training.} None of the similarity measures commonly used in NNs analysis uses negative examples to estimate the similarity of a given pair (Section~\ref{sec:related-work}).
 Given two examples, these measures output a scalar that represents the similarity between them, without leveraging data from other examples.
 However, based on knowledge from other examples, we can construct a better similarity measure.
 In particular, for a given example $x^{(i)} \in \mathbb{X}$ with its encoded representation $\bm{z}_i$, we construct a set of \textit{positive} example indices, $P(i) = \{p_1, ..., p_q\}$, and a set of \textit{negative} example indices, $N(i) = \{n_1, ..., n_t\}$.
 The choice of these sets is task-specific and allows one to add inductive bias to the training process.

 We train the encoder to maximize the similarity of $\bm{z}_i$ with all the positive examples, while at the same time making it dis-similar from the negative examples.
 We leverage ideas from contrastive learning \citep{chen2020simple, he2020momentum}, and minimize the following objective: